Lithuania in the Eurovision Song Contest 2016: Final

 The final of the competition took place on 12 March 2016 and featured the remaining six entries that qualified from the semi-final.
-Jury voting in the final was decided by a six-member Lithuanian panel and a three-member international panel.
-The members of the Lithuanian panel consist of Ramūnas Zilnys (music reviewer), Nomeda Kazlaus (opera singer), Dalia Ibelhauptaitė (director and playwright), Justė Arlauskaitė (singer), Tomas Sinickis (musician, singer-songwriter) and Vaidas Baumila (singer).
-The international panel consisted of Peter Freudenthaler (lead singer of the German group Fools Garden), Denis Ingoldsby (British producer) and Syron (British singer).
 "I've Been Waiting for This Night" performed by Donny Montell was selected as the winner after gaining the most points from both the jury vote and the public vote.
-In addition to the performances of the competing entries, Vaidas Baumila and Monika Linkytė opened the show with the 2015 Lithuanian Eurovision entry "This Time" and international juror Syron performed as the interval act.
+In addition to the performances of the competing entries, Vaidas Baumila and Monika Linkytė opened the show with the 2015 Lithuanian entry "This Time", and juror Syron performed as the interval act.

 Preparation

 Following Donny Montell's win during the Lithuanian national final, discussions began in regards to the staging of the song with choreographer Sacha Jean-Baptiste.
 Baptiste also directed Montell's music video for "I've Been Waiting for this Night", which was released earlier on 4 December 2015.
 Montell flew to Sweden in late March and throughout April to rehearse the choreography, which included tests for a jump performed on a trampoline.

-On 28 March, LRT broadcast the support concert Būkime kartu where Lithuanian viewers could call to donate funds to support the Lithuanian Eurovision participation.
-The concert was filmed on 26 March at the Žalgiris Arena in Kaunas and featured guests Edgaras Montvidas, Gytis Valickas and the 2015 Lithuanian Eurovision entrants Monika Linkytė and Vaidas Baumila.
-The concert raised €10,004 from the public donations with phone lines remaining open until 31 March for additional donations.
+On 28 March, LRT broadcast the support concert Būkime kartu, where Lithuanian viewers could call to donate funds to support the Lithuanian Eurovision participation.
+The concert was filmed on 26 March at the Žalgiris Arena in Kaunas and featured guests Edgaras Montvidas, Gytis Valickas, and the 2015 Lithuanian Eurovision entrants Monika Linkytė and Vaidas Baumila.
+The concert raised €10,004 from public donations, with phone lines remaining open until 31 March for additional donations.

 Promotion

 Donny Montell focused his promotional efforts in the lead up to the Eurovision Song Contest within Lithuania.
 Montell performed a concert tour of Lithuania to promote his album #BLCK, which was released on 14 April 2016.
-In addition to his concerts, Montell recorded a performance of "I've Been Waiting for This Night" for the LRT programme Dainų dainelės, which aired on 10 April and he performed a show on 15 April for Lithuanian and NATO troops at the Lithuanian Air Force Aviation Base in Šiauliai.
+In addition to his concerts, Montell recorded a performance of "I've Been Waiting for This Night" for the LRT programme Dainų dainelė, which aired on 10 April, and he performed a show on 15 April for Lithuanian and NATO troops at the Lithuanian Air Force Aviation Base in Šiauliai.

-In addition to his appearances within Lithuania, Donny Montell also promoted "I've Been Waiting for This Night" between 11 and 13 April by taking part in promotional activities in Tel Aviv, Israel and performing during the Israel Calling event held at the Ha'teatron venue.
+In addition to his appearances within Lithuania, Donny Montell also promoted "I've Been Waiting for This Night" between 11 and 13 April by taking part in promotional activities in Tel Aviv, Israel, and performing during the Israel Calling event held at the Ha'teatron venue.